Forensic Medicine & Health Law

 A teaching and research mission

-The legal medicine and health law department of the CHU provides, in addition to its care actions, teaching and research missions within the University and the Faculty of Medicine of Caen Normandy, on all of its 4 themes.
-The members of the team participate in teaching and research in forensic medicine, health law, health ethics and human and social sciences (first and second cycle of training for health students, university degrees -DU- and Master's, as well as continuing medical education programs) .
+The Forensic Medicine and Health Law Department at the University Hospital of Caen Normandy, in addition to its clinical care activities, conducts teaching and research within the University and Faculty of Medicine of Caen Normandy, across all four of its thematic areas.
+Team members participate in teaching and research in forensic medicine, health law, health ethics, and the humanities and social sciences (undergraduate and graduate programs for health sciences students, university diplomas (DU) and Master's degrees, as well as continuing medical education programs) .

-It participates in the training of future professionals in these fields and in continuing education.
-It also takes action on these subjects with patient and user associations.
+He participates in the training of future professionals in these fields and in continuing education.
+He also carries out activities on these subjects with patient and user associations.

 Côte de Nacre Hospital